Kaprizov, Brodin give Wild come back over Golden Knights 6-5

 ST. PAUL, Minn.
-(AP) — Jonas Brodin scored with 1:06 left, 26 seconds after Kirill Kaprizov had tied the game to help the Minnesota Wild beat the Las Vegas Golden Knights 6-5 on Monday night.
+(AP) — Jonas Brodin scored with 1:06 left, 26 seconds after Kirill Kaprizov had tied the game, and the Minnesota Wild rallied past the Vegas Golden Knights 6-5 on Monday night.

 Nick Bonino added two goals and an assist, while Joel Eriksson Ek and Kevin Fiala also scored for Minnesota, which trailed by two goals twice in the game.
-Cam Talbot stopped 27 shots for the Wild, who have beat West-leading Las Vegas five times in the seven matchups this season.
+Cam Talbot stopped 27 shots for the Wild, who have beat West-leading Vegas five times in the seven matchups this season.

 Mark Stone had a goal and assist.
 Shea Theodore, Alec Martinez, Alex Tuch and Jonathan Marchessault also scored for the Golden Knights.
 Robin Lehner made 26 saves in goal.